This article gives you information about the registration process and eligibility for the Counselling & Mental Health Support Service at King's.

 - For support around submitting this kind of evidence, please refer to Evidence to support your mitigating circumstances application.

-- You have already graduated/finished your studies at King's, or if you are close to finishing your course.
+- You have already finished your studies at King's or are about to complete them in the next two weeks.

-- Unfortunately, the service is unable to accept applications from students ending their studies in 4 weeks or less due to longer waiting times.
+- Important to know: This is not based on when you graduate, or the date of your graduation ceremony.
 If you are finishing your time at King's but need specialist mental health support, we recommend approaching your GP or NHS Every Mind Matters.

 - The primary difficulty is drug or alcohol use.
 Instead, we would advise you to seek a referral from your GP to a specialist drug and alcohol service.